ernesthenry/DocuChat/README.md

       }
       ```

-3. **Track conversation history:**
+3. **Track Conversation History**

     - Conversation history is stored in MongoDB under the `chat-history` collection.
 Each session is identified by a unique `session_id`.

 ## API Endpoints

 ### `/chat` [POST]

-- **Description:** Generates a response to the user's query based on the provided document and session history.
+- **Description**: Generates a response to the user's query based on the provided document and session history.
-- **Parameters:**
+- **Parameters**:
   - `session_id` (optional): Unique identifier for the session.
   - `user_input`: The user's query.
   - `data_source`: The file name of the document to be used.